Off Topic Non-Fiction Honorable Mention…

 I’ve loved Shakespeare & Company since I first learned about its first incarnation, created by Sylvia Beach and found originally at 8 Rue Dupuytren and then the bigger location at 12 rue de l’Odéon.
 George Whitman was the perfect successor of the name (Whitman changed the name of the current day Shakespeare & Company from Le Mistral in 1964, presumably with Ms. Beach’s blessing).
 He carried with him the same kind of generosity of heart and spirit as his predecessor.

 If you want to read an extraordinarily moving history of one of the world’s most astonishing bookstores, you need to have this book in your life.
 It would also make a fantastic present for the literary lover in your life.
 I know I’m going to cherish my copy forever.
-Now that I’ve read it, I know with certainty that is a book that will give me much joy in future re-readings.
+Now that I’ve read it, I know with certainty that it’s a book that will give me much joy in future re-readings.
 I could not put it down.
 Wandering through its pages felt much the same as wandering through the crooked little rooms and alcoves and mystery spaces splattered with books and things inside Shakespeare & Company itself.